My Main Page with Links to My Other

 by Jonathan Baron

 Utilitarian Jonathan Baron plows through dozens of issues ranging from global warming to conflicts in India.
-Utilitarian in Baron’s usage means choosing alternatives that result in better consequences over alternatives that result in worse consequences.
+Utilitarian, in Baron’s usage, means choosing alternatives that result in better consequences over alternatives that result in worse consequences.
 It does not mean maximizing pleasure.
 Benefit and harm are colossally important and Baron recognizes that fact.
-If there were no obligations to benefit and prevent harm, real morality would be a joke.
-There are plenty of “moralities” out there that pay little interest to benefit and harm.
+Yet many “moralities” give little attention to benefit and harm.

 · Natural is best.